donaldthai/doge-companion-chrome-extension/README.md

 3. Drag and drop the "crx" extension file onto the Extensions page from [step 1] ( .crx file should likely be in your Downloads directory )
 4. Install.

+# Features

 # Doge Quotes
+The Doge companion can pop-up text above it's head.
+The quotes can be managed in the options page of the extension.
+Each quote is parsed by a new line (\n).
+To add new quotes for the Doge companion to say, just add a text on a new line in the text area on the options page.

+Doge will say the quotes randomly!

+# SMASH Likes
+The Doge companion can like multiple posts under a topic on thebitcoin.pub site.
+To use this feature, simply navigate to a topic page (thebitcoin.pub/t/a-topic-page) and click on the Doge companion at the bottom right corner of the browser.

+Once Doge likes a post or posts, it'll tell you how many posts you've SMASH liked

+Example: +5

+Note: If there are no posts to like, then Doge will fallback to saying random quotes!